MionKit/mion/packages/router/README.md

 All errors thrown within Routes/Hooks will be catch and handled.

-Routes and Hooks should throw/return and `RpcError` specifying status code, error name, and publicMessage in case we want to return a message to the client. if a generic `Error` is thrown/returned a generic `500, Unknown Error` will be returned to the client.
+Routes and Hooks should throw/return and `RpcError` specifying status code, error name, and publicMessage in case we want to return a message to the client. if a generic `Error` is thrown/returned a generic `500, Unknown RpcError` will be returned to the client.

 `RpcError` can be serialized, and unlike regulars error in JS preserve the `message` property when stringified using JSON.

-> We recommend returning errors instead throwing as the returned error type is explicitly declared as return type and type can be inferred by the client.

 #### `RpcError`